 Large ship systematic line transect surveys, incorporating the following data collection methods: visual survey, photo-identification, biopsy and genetic analysis, satellite tagging, opportunistic acoustic recording

-California current ecosystem – West coast 2018 survey completed.
-Data undergoing analysis
+California Current Ecosystem – West coast 2018 survey completed.
+Results in:

 Hawaii – Hawaii 2017 summer survey completed.

-Location: Mariana Island archipelago, Hawaiian Islands archipelago, California-Oregon-Washington
+Location: Gulf of Alaska, Mariana Island archipelago, Hawaiian Islands archipelago, California-Oregon-Washington

 Principal Investigator, Dr. Erin Oleson, Pacific Islands Fisheries Science Center, Cetacean Research Program